 Troubleshooting Common Issues

 Creating a Gmail account on a mobile device can sometimes hit snags.
-Here are common issues and solutions:
+Here are common issues and policy-aligned solutions:

 1. “Phone Number Required” Prompt Persists